sighupio/fury-kubernetes-ingress/examples/nginx-default-ssl-certificate/README.md

-# Default SSL Certificate for Nginx
+# Default SSL Certificate for NGINX

-This example shows how to add a default SSL certificate to configure Nginx as a catch-all server.
+This example shows how to add a default SSL certificate to configure NGINX as a catch-all server.
 TLS secret name should be passed with respective namespace as `<name-space>/<mycert-tls>`

 0. Run furyctl to get packages: `$ furyctl install --dev`